statgen/hds-util/README.md

 # Paste samples, genearte GT and DS while keeping HDS, and filter variants with R2<0.1.
 hds-util -f GT,DS,HDS -m 0.1 in1.sav in2.sav in3.sav > merged.sav
 ```

+## Pasting Samples
+To impute datasets that exceed the MIS maximum sample size, array VCFs must be split into sample group files.
+The imputed sample groups can be paste together using hds-util.
+The site list for each sample group file must match, so the mininum r-square threshold must be disabled when submitting the imputation job.
+An r-square filter can be applied in hds-util with `--min-r2 <threshold>`.

 ## Field Generation Formulas